 Consequently, the ABCI and ABERDI recognized MCIT using the effective rate of 1.5% in 2023 in accordance with RMC 69-2023.
+In 2024, the MCIT rate is at 2%.

 21. Lease Agreements

 Group as a Lessor

 The Group leased its various properties under operating leases.
 The term of the lease agreements is for 8 months to one year and is renewable upon mutual agreement of both parties.
 The agreements provide that the lessees shall pay for all major and minor repairs, business taxes, and charges for water, light, telephone and other utilities expense.
 There is no escalation clause and the leases are classified as operating leases.